HBRS-SDP/pybullet_ros/README.md

         https://github.com/malwaru/kuka_manipulation

+- So far the configurations has been set up to work with move_it and pybullet but the controller that connect the action execution between pybullet and moveit is not complete.
+To see a demonstration with  fake controllers and see the the robot in action run the following command

+        roslaunch kuka_moveit demo.launch

-- After completion of the setup build all packages then open three terminals in each terminal run one of the following launch files
+- If the controllers are built use the following commands to see the actual output.
+Build all packages then open three terminals in each terminal run one of the following launch files

         roslaunch pybullet_ros move_it_sim.launch
         roslaunch kuka_moveit_config move_group.launch